mkwr/nansi/README.txt

 	nansi.hex.less		standard hexadecimal format for LESS.
 	nansi.rgb.less		rgb format for LESS.
 	nansi.ase					Adobe Swatch Exchange file.

-DESCRIPTION
-	Nansi simplifies working with the xterm-256 color palette.
-Nansi reduces style/escape sequence 		bloat, by using a concise, referential syntax.
-In addition, Nansi has a nice modern reference 		for working with the palette.
-Nansi was originally designed because I wanted the option to ex		plore a variety of colors in my bash dotfiles/functions.
-It has since been extended into the 		preprocesser and swatch file formats above.

 INSTALL
 	SH/BASH — Source nansi as you would any other dotfile.
 Make sure you do so before any file, 		script, function, etc, you plan to use Nansi within.